surfsky/NoCss/README.md

 Write html tag with only attributes.
 NO css, NO class, NO nodejs...
 Just like Tailwind.css, rapidly build modern websites without ever leaving your HTML.
-However, we don't need to remember any class name anymore.
+And more, we don't need to remember any class name anymore.
 For example:

  ``` html